-Dr Karen Murphy is a Senior Research Fellow and Dietitian.
+Dr Karen Murphy is an Associate Professor of Nutrition & Dietetics and an Accredited Practicing Dietitian.
 Her research goal is to understand and scientifically substantiate the impact of dietary patterns, healthy foods and nutrients on cardiometabolic health and cognitive performance through randomised-controlled dietary intervention trials.
 She has consolidated her research into studying the Mediterranean diet which contains a range of healthy foods and bioactive nutrients on cardiovascular risk and cognitive performance.
 She has extensive experience in clinical trials, particularly assessment of dietary intake, body composition, cardiovascular health, biochemical analyses and more recently cognitive performance and psychological wellbeing.
-She is currently leading three dietary intervention trials on dietary patterns and cardiovascular and cognitive health, one of which is a NHMRC funded trial investigating the effect of a Mediterranean dietary pattern on cognitive performance and endothelial function in elderly Australians.
-Karen is a recipient of 25 research and travel awards one of which is the prestigious South Australian Young Tall Poppy Science Award (2009) and Australian Nutrition Trust Travel Fellowship (2015).
+She is currently leading dietary intervention trials on dietary patterns and cardiovascular and cognitive health, one of which is a NHMRC funded trial investigating the effect of a Mediterranean dietary pattern on dementia risk in elderly Australians.
+Karen is a recipient of over 25 research and travel awards one of which is the prestigious South Australian Young Tall Poppy Science Award (2009) and Australian Nutrition Trust Travel Fellowship (2015).